 Do you expect your self to meet the same high standards all the time?
-Do you bully your self towards perfection, telling your self off for not achieving perfection and giving your self no or little praise for a job well done?
+Have you noticed that you bully your self towards perfection, telling your self off for not achieving perfection and giving your self no or little praise for a job well done?

 Or for you, is it the opposite?
 In knowing you will not reach perfection, you often do not try your hardest or may not even try at all, thus avoiding disappointment, ridicule and the effort of a thankless task?